-An Open Door Policy Only Works With An Open Mind
+An Effective Open Door Policy Only Works With a Checked Ego and a Completely Open Mind

-Day one of your employment and you hear your on boarding representative express to you that one of the benefits to working at the company is the "open door policy" throughout management.
-Personally, I have been in the corporate game long enough to understand that saying it and actually having one, are completely two separate things.
+Day one of your employment and you hear your onboarding representative express to you that one of the benefits to working at the company is the "open door policy" throughout management.
+Personally, I have been in the corporate game long enough to understand that saying it and having one, are completely two separate things.

-Reality has taught many us that the open door that you seek might be a revolving door, a trap door or as small as a doggy door.
-Many employees want to believe that they can actually walk into a senior mangers office with a concern, be heard and then get that concern addressed.
-While this is how it should work, the question for most employees is "if I walk into that open door, what will it cost me".
+Reality has taught many of us that the open door that you seek might be a revolving door, a trap door, or as small as a doggy door.
+Many employees want to believe that they can walk into a senior manager's office with a concern, be heard, and then get that concern addressed.
+While this is how it should work, the question for most employees is "If I walk into that open door, what will it cost me".

-Honestly, managers have issues of their own and really have no time for someone coming to them with an issue plus no reasonable suggestion of action.
-Secondly, does a manager really want to talk through an issue with you if you have not discussed it with your direct manager (assuming they are not the issue)?
-Then again, is that going against an open door policy?
+Honestly, managers have issues of their own and have no time for someone coming to them with an issue plus no reasonable suggestion of action.
+Secondly, does a manager want to talk through an issue with you if you have not discussed it with your direct manager (assuming they are not the issue)?
+Then again, is that going against an open-door policy?

-Then there are those that come through the open door so much that they should have a key.
+Then some come through the open door so much that they should have a key.
 You know who I am referring to as every business has one or two people who have their ear to the ground and act as the spokesperson for the masses.

 So here is my question.
-Is there such thing as "open door policy abuse" by employees?
-Do Mangers set the proper expectations for when or how it should be used?
-Is that a afternoon training in itself?
+Is there such a thing as "open door policy abuse" by employees?
+Do Managers set the proper expectations for when or how it should be used?
+Is that an afternoon training in itself?

 Harvard Business and The Globe and Mall report that;

 44% of employees reported they do not feel free to speak their minds to their bosses

 42% of employees admitted to speaking up but withholding information if they believe they have nothing to gain or something to lose by sharing